SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Our Work: SISSLE In Consensus - Ripple

+\begin{corollary} It is possible to achieve $100\%$ IP within a max 3 hops so long as each non-malicious node is connected to atleast one non-malicious node, our approaches are implemented and faults $<(c+1)\times(\sqrt{N}-1)$. \end{corollary}

+{ In practice} $100\%$ IP is achieved in 3 hops in far more severe cases as demonstrated by above experiment.
+It will be reinforced later in Simulation section. {\em Claim~\ref{claim:3hopClaim} and Corollary~\ref{corollary:100infoprop} mitigate V4 and V5.} They lead to the following benefits:

-{\flushleft \bf Ensuring last mile connectivity:} Building upon Claim \ref{claim:3hopClaim}, we can say that if a server with poor connectivity and at a last mile location is able to connect to one other server/ one non-faulty server, it's message gets relayed to the entire network in $3$ hops and the whole system will reach consensus and validation on that transaction.
-The server can then receive the last validated ledger from that link and thus the server while not receiving proposals acts as a relay of transactions and also receives latest updates on the last/ latest validated ledger.
-This way, we can ensure last mile connectivity.
-The same was previously not guaranteed to happen.
-Thus, with our approach, we increase the connectedness of the graph.
+{\flushleft \bf Last mile connectivity:} Building upon Claim~\ref{claim:3hopClaim}, we can say: if a server with poor connectivity and at a last mile location can connect to one other non-faulty server, its message gets relayed to the entire network in $3$ hops.
+The system will reach consensus on that transaction.
+The server can then receive the LVL.
+This server acts as a relay and receives the LVL.
+We ensure last mile connectivity and increase the graph's connectedness.
+This was not guaranteed before.

+{\flushleft \bf IP speed up:} Our approach provides $100\%$ IP and IP speed up.
+There are multiple IP routes.
+Several routes with the lowest latencies help messages reach faster.
+This is non-redundant and has a limited effect (positive or negative) on message complexity compared to the existing system.

+We now build Claim~\ref{claim:DoubleSpendAttack}.
+We leverage it and previous claims to solve some key blockchain challenges.

+\begin{claim} DS Attacks arise due to information asymmetry and can be countered with information availability \end{claim} \begin{proof} Consider an account with $100$ credits.
+Consider two payment transactions: $T1$ of $90$ credits to Alice and $T2$ of $90$ credits to Bob.
+A malicious actor Mallory can DS so long as transactions $T1$ and $T2$ can be sent to two different NPs $A$ and $B$ respectively and segregation of transactions is maintained across partitions.